Courts Organisation

 A new office of Peace Commissioner was established upon the foundation of the State.
 The powers of justices of the peace, prior to the establishment of the State in relation to issuing summonses, warrants, taking oaths and certain other quasi-judicial functions, were assigned to Peace Commissioners.
 Some of the powers of the Peace Commissioners have been found unconstitutional and have been accordingly reduced and restricted over time.

 The Circuit Court Rules Committee consists of judges of the Circuit Court, the County Registrars and certain other nominees.
-Two nominated members are practicing barristers, two practicing solicitors.
+Two nominated members are practising barristers and two are practising solicitors.

 The District Court Rules Committee is similarly constituted with members of District Court judges, representatives of the legal professions and nominees of the Minister for Justice.
 Four of the nominated members are justices nominated by the Minister for Justice.

-The Department of Justice provides for court houses and accommodation.
-It provides accommodation including lodgings and meals for judges on circuit.
+The Department of Justice provides for courthouses and accommodation.
+It provides accommodation, including lodgings and meals for judges on the circuit.

 The High Court, Circuit Court and District Court circuits are specified by law.
 The Government may alter circuits and districts from time to time.
 This is done by statutory instruments.

-The sittings for various types of business are specified from time.
-The Minister has power to vary and abolish a District Court districts and district court area.
+The sittings for various types of business are specified from time to time.
+The Minister has the power to vary and abolish District Court districts and district court areas.

 The Dublin Metropolitan District covers the Dublin City and contiguous suburbs.
 For many purposes, it is treated as a single District Court area.

-The Courts of Justice Acts determine the jurisdiction of the District, Circuit and High Court in various classes of matters over which they jurisdiction.
-The Courts of Justice Act have progressively extended the jurisdiction of various courts.
+The Courts of Justice Acts determine the jurisdiction of the District, Circuit and High Court in various classes of matters over which they have jurisdiction.
+The Courts of Justice Act has progressively extended the jurisdiction of various courts.

 The Court Service has established a Register of Reserve Judgment.
 If a judgment is not delivered within two months from the date it is reserved, the President of the Court concerned may request that the matter be listed before the judge who reserved judgment.
 Notice shall be given to the parties.